Contents

 What About Unfair Dismissal?

-We’ve written more about unfair dismissal and what you’d need to know as a business to avoid this situation altogether.
+We’ve written more about unfair dismissal and what you need to know as a business to avoid such claims altogether.

 Key Takeaways

-If you’re a small business, there’s a chance you don’t need to pay redundancy to your employees.
-However, it’s important to make sure you’re following all the proper legal regulations and being aware of certain exceptions, such as modern awards.
+If you’re a small business, you might sometimes question whether you need to pay redundancy to your employees.
+However, it’s crucial to follow all proper legal regulations and be aware of any exceptions-particularly with the updated modern award frameworks and industry-specific schemes now in place in 2025.

 To summarise what we’ve discussed:

-- Redundancy occurs when an employee’s job is no longer required or their workplace has become bankrupt or insolvent
+- Redundancy occurs when an employee’s role is no longer required or their workplace has become bankrupt or insolvent.

-- When an employee’s job is declared redundant, their former employer owes them certain payments
+- When an employee’s job is declared redundant, their former employer is obligated to provide certain payments.

-If you would like a consultation on redundancy or obligations you may have as a small business owner, you can reach us at 08081347754 or team@sprintlaw.co.uk for a free, no-obligations chat.
+If you would like a consultation on redundancy or any other employment obligations you may have as a small business owner, you can reach us at 08081347754 or [email protected] for a free, no-obligations chat.

 Get in touch now!